Maddious/RiTA-DiscordBot/README.md

 * Write `!translate help` or `!t help` for a list of commands.

 ## If you are looking to set up a New Bot then follow the instruction below, If you already have a Heroku Bot Using C-3P0 then Scroll down for instruction on how to migrate your translation settings.
+*(You will still need to create a New App on Heroku and Discord)*

 ### Deploy to [Heroku](https://www.heroku.com/)
 To deploy a free translation bot that you can add to your discord server, follow these easy steps.